Child Care and COVID-19: Frequently Asked Questions (FAQ)

 We anticipate a decrease in the demand for childcare due to COVID-19.
 Community Collaboratives and/or local early childhood councils are encouraged to consider how they can coordinate supply and demand for care while complying with COVID-19 health and safety requirements.
 211 is another resource that can be used to match families to available care in their area.

 Programs should defer to the more conservative or stringent guidelines.
-For example, OEC requires that all childcare programs limit class size to no more than 14 children.
+For example, OEC requires that all childcare programs limit class size to no more than 16 children (or up to 18 with 50 square feet per child).
 But if a local health department has stricter guidance or determines that it is not safe for childcares in that region to be open, then programs must adhere to the local health department’s guidance.

 Making decisions like these are hard.
 There is no easy answer as this ultimately depends on your program’s structure, funding, capacity and families’ needs for care.
 It may help to set up a policy.